trendct-data/occupation-wages-states/stories/story_LA.md

 In Louisiana, there are about 1.9 million full-time workers based on 2015 data.

-The largest major job category in the state was office and administrative support occupations (about 14.48 percent).
-Using narrower job descriptions, cashiers were the largest category at 3.64 percent.
+The largest major job category in the state was <span class='occ_title_em'>office and administrative support occupations</span> (about 14.48 percent).
+Using narrower job descriptions, <span class='occ_title_em'>cashiers</span> were the largest category at 3.64 percent.

-The annual median pay ranges from $17,750 for food preparation and serving related workers, all other at the lowest end of the spectrum to  $156,910 for chief executives at the highest.
+The annual median pay ranges from $17,750 for <span class='occ_title_em'>food preparation and serving related workers, all other</span> at the lowest end of the spectrum to  $156,910 for <span class='occ_title_em'>chief executives</span> at the highest.
 That's a gap of $152,255.
-Mississippi has the largest gap in the country of $193,000 between anesthesiologists and psychiatric aides.
+Mississippi has the largest gap in the country of $193,000 between <span class='occ_title_em'>anesthesiologists and psychiatric aides</span>.

 Credentials, experience, and skill contribute to the differences in pay within a given occupation.